There are several different types of moving averages. They each create a line on a chart that can help show you which direction a price is moving.

-A four-period SMA with prices of 1.2640, 1.2641, 1.2642, and 1.2641 gives a moving average of 1.2641 using the calculation [(1.2640 + 1.2641 + 1.2642 + 1.2641) / 4 = 1.2641].
+For example, a four-period SMA with prices of 1.2640, 1.2641, 1.2642, and 1.2641 gives a moving average of 1.2641 using the calculation (1.2640 + 1.2641 + 1.2642 + 1.2641) / 4 = 1.2641.

 Exponential Moving Average Calculation

-A four-period EMA with prices of 1.5554, 1.5555, 1.5558, and 1.5560, with the last value being the most recent, gives a current EMA value of 1.5558.
+For example, a four-period EMA has prices of 1.5554, 1.5555, 1.5558, and 1.5560.
+The last value is the most recent and gives a current EMA value of 1.5558.

 Weighted Moving Average Calculation

-Moving Average Trading Uses
+Moving Average Trading Uses and Interpretation

-For analysis, all the moving averages help highlight the trend.
-When the price is above its MA it shows that the price is trading higher than it has, on average, over the period being analyzed.
-That helps confirm an uptrend.
-When the price is below its MA it shows that the price is trading lower than it has, on average, over the period being analyzed.
-That helps confirm a downtrend.
+You can use moving averages for both analysis and trading signals.
+For analysis, all of the moving averages help highlight the trend.
+When the price is above its moving average, it shows that the price is trading higher than it has, on average, over the period being analyzed.
+That helps to confirm an uptrend.
+When the price sits below its moving average, the price is trading lower on average than it has over the period being analyzed.
+That helps to confirm a downtrend.

-An EMA can provide buy signals when combined with Keltner Channels.
-A strategy may include buying near the EMA when the trend is up and the price is pulling back from the top of the Keltner Channel.
+An EMA can provide buy signals when combined with Keltner Channels, an indicator with a high, average, and low price that creates a "channel" on a chart.
+A strategy may include buying near the EMA when the trend is up, and the price is pulling back from the top of the Keltner Channel.

-You may find that for each market you need to adjust your settings slightly.
-A 50-period SMA may provide great signals on one stock, but doesn't work well on another.
-Or a 20-period EMA may help isolate the trend on one futures contract, but not another.
-All the MAs are just tools, interpreting them is up to the trader, because no indicator works well all the time or in all market conditions.
+You may find that, for each market, you need to adjust your settings slightly.
+A 50-period SMA may provide great signals on one stock, for example, but not on another.
+A 20-period EMA may help isolate the trend on one futures contract but not another.
+All of the moving averages are just tools, and interpreting them is up to the trader, because no indicator works well all the time or in all market conditions.